Bendigo: Indigenous history and European settlement

 Gold was officially discovered on Bendigo Creek at the north-eastern boundary of the Ravenswood run, earlier known as the Mount Alexander North run, in October 1851.
-The creek had been named "Bendigo Creek" after a local shepherd and employee of the Mount Alexander North run nicknamed for the English bare-knuckle prizefighter William Abednego "Bendigo" Thompson.
+The creek is believed to have been named "Bendigo Creek" after a local shepherd and amateur boxer who worked at the Mount Alexander North run, nicknamed (possibly ironically) for the English bare-knuckle prizefighter William Abednego "Bendigo" Thompson.
+This theory of the name's origin is widely accepted, albeit historically controversial, since there are no known written records from these early shepherds.
+Other theories posit that the creek was named: after the English boxer "Bendigo" Thompson directly, by the overseer of the run Thomas Myers, who admired Thompson; for a specific quote referring to a bend in the creek, said by either Myers ("all bend and go" or "round a bend I go") or by "aboriginal shepherds" ("to bendy go"); originally, Bandicoot Creek, later corrupted to Bendigo; or after a Portuguese miner named Bernand "Ben" Deigo.

 The area was transformed in less than a year as tens of thousands of people arrived during the great gold rush in 1852.

-It was called Castleton for a period of four months.
+It was also called Castleton for a period of four months.

 Widespread gold mining caused environmental devastation and permanent damage in the district, decimating and displacing the Dja Dja Wurrung and destroying the infrastructure they created over generations to maximise seasonal drainage patterns; the channels and weirs they built out of timber stakes, to slow receding summer flows, were wrecked; water holes where the people gathered in smaller groups during periods of scarce rainfall and from which they transported water in skin bags when moving, were muddied, polluted and drained; the soaks they had dug between banks into sandy sediment to tap into the water table were likewise obliterated.
 Some of their waterholes in rock platforms of creeks that they found or enlarged, then covered with slabs to protect them from animals, may still remain, unidentified.